eclipse-edc/Connector/README.md

 The Eclipse Dataspace Connector provides a framework for sovereign, inter-organizational data exchange.
-It will implement the International Data Spaces Dataspace Protocol (DSP) as well as relevant protocols associated with GAIA-X. connector is designed in an extensible way in order to support alternative protocols and integrate in various ecosystems.
+It will implement the International Data Spaces Dataspace Protocol (DSP) as well as relevant protocols associated with GAIA-X.
+The connector is designed in an extensible way in order to support alternative protocols and integrate in various ecosystems.

 Please also refer to: